Six Things to Do With an Abundance of Basil

 - Fresh vegetables, for dipping

-- Serve with fresh vegetables, such a sliced fennel bulb, sliced red peppers, celery, green onions, mushrooms, radicchio leaves, radishes, carrot slices and cucumber slices.
+- 3. Serve with fresh vegetables, such as sliced fennel bulb, sliced red peppers, celery, green onions, mushrooms, radicchio leaves, radishes, carrot slices, or cucumber slices.

 Creamy Basil Sauce